Java 8 or 11 provided by OpenJDK or Oracle. Eclipse OpenJ9 is not

 macOS, Linux or Windows.
 Metals is developed on macOS and every PR is tested on Ubuntu+Windows.

-Install the Metals extension from the Marketplace, search for "Metals".
+Install the Metals extension from the Marketplace.

 Make sure to disable the extensions Scala Language Server and Scala (sbt) if they are installed.
 The Dotty Language Server does not need to be disabled because the Metals and Dotty extensions don't conflict with each other.
+However, if you want to work on Scala 3 code in a workspace that was previously opened with

-Next, open a directory containing a
+Next, open a directory containing your Scala code.
+The extension activates when

 Importing a build